-You might read this as a balancing test with four factors, but in fact, the use of "include" in the first clause opens the door for courts to consider other factors, though they must consider at least these four.
-If you read fair-use cases, you will discover how courts assess these factors.
-For example, there are two, or maybe three subfactors of the first factor: whether the secondary use transforms the original work, giving it new meaning, whether it is commercial, and possibly whether the secondary user acted in good faith.

-Reading cases will also show you how the courts weight the factors and subfactors.
+- You might read this as a balancing test with four factors, but in fact, the use - of "include" in the first clause opens the door for courts to consider other - factors, though they must consider at least these four.
+If you read fair-use - cases, you will discover how courts assess these factors.
+For example, there - are two, or maybe three subfactors of the first factor: whether the secondary - 6 use transforms the original work, giving it new meaning, whether it is - commercial, and possibly whether the secondary user acted in good faith. - Reading cases will also show you how the courts weight the factors and - subfactors.
 You can't just tally up the factors and look for a majority.
-When you brief a factor-based rule, it is often helpful to add one more section to your notes, that is, any notes about how the courts weight the factors.
-Courts sometimes offer helpful observations, like "If the secondary use is heavily transformative [first subfactor of the first factor], then the other fair-use factors are given less weight."
-In fact, the first subfactor of the first fair-use factor can sometimes be so powerful that the court will find fair use even though the other three factors (II-IV) weigh against it.
-If you do not note that in your brief of the rule, your analysis may be blind to a critical issue.

-The result of this analysis might be a rule shape like Figure 14.5.
-Note that there are two levels where balancing takes place: At the rule's top level, the factors in the white rectangles I-IV must be balanced.
-To determine the factor in I, the three gray rectangles A-C in it must be balanced.
-Note, too, that the shape indicates the relative weight courts give these factors and subfactors, and the white box V(?) is just a reminder that courts can consider other matters, something to look for as you read cases.
+When - you brief a factor-based rule, it is often helpful to add one more section - to your notes, that is, any notes about how the courts weight the factors. - Courts sometimes offer helpful observations, like "If the secondary use - is heavily transformative [first subfactor of the first factor], then the other - fair-use factors are given less weight."
+In fact, the first subfactor of the first - fair-use factor can sometimes be so powerful that the court will find fair use - even though the other three factors (II-IV) weigh against it.
+If you do not - to even though the other times factors (if 1v) weight against it.
+If you do no - note that in your brief of the rule, your analysis may be blind to a critical - 18 issue. - The result of this analysis might be a rule shape like Figure 20.5.
+Note that - 20 there are two levels where balancing takes place: At the rule's top level, - the factors in the white rectangles I-IV must be balanced.
+To determine - the factor in I, the three gray rectangles A-C in it must be balanced.
+Note, - too, that the shape indicates the relative weight courts give these factors - 24 and subfactors, and the white box V(?) is just a reminder that courts can - 25 consider other matters, something to look for as you read cases.